 The positive-only learning framework of the Inductive Logic Programming (ILP) system CProgol was used to generate a grammar for recognising a class of proteins known as human neuropeptide precursors (NPPs).
-As far as these authors are aware, this is both the first biological grammar learnt using ILP and the first real-world scientific application of the positive-only learning framework of CProgol.
+As far as these authors are aware, this is both the first biological grammar learnt using ILP and the first realworld scientific application of the positive-only learning framework of CProgol.

+Figure 2 illustrates the advantage of using our best recognition model to search for a novel NPP.
 If one searches for a NPP by randomly selecting sequences from SWISS-PROT for synthesis and subsequent biological testing then, at most, only one in every 2408 sequences tested is expected to be a novel NPP.
 Using our best recognition model as a filter makes the search for a NPP far more efficient.
 Approximately one in every 22 of the randomly selected SWISS-PROT sequences which pass through our filter is expected to be a novel NPP.